Showing posts with label winter. Show all posts

 We traveled north on hwy 43 to hwy 64 West to Waynesboro.

-There was not a lot of traffic along the highway and the trees were still bare from the harsh winter.
+There was not much traffic on the highway, and the trees were still bare from the harsh winter.

 Traveling to Waynesboro